W4RH4WK/cpp-init/compilation.md

 ## Manually Adding a Dependency

-When manually adding a new library dependency to your project, you have to provide the compiler with the header files, and the linker with the libraries.
+When manually adding a new library dependency to your project, you have to provide the compiler with the header files and the  libraries.

 Let's use [GLFW](https://github.com/glfw/glfw) as an example.
-The latest binary release [`glfw-3.4.bin.WIN64.zip`](https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.bin.WIN64.zip) (at the time of writing) contains a set of header files (inside the `include` directory) and libraries for various development environments.
+The latest (at the time of writing) binary release [`glfw-3.4.bin.WIN64.zip`](https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.bin.WIN64.zip)  contains a set of header files (inside the `include` directory) and libraries for various development environments.
-Note the `README.md` provide more insight into the purpose of the provided libraries.
+Note the `README.md` provides more insight into the different libraries.

 - Extract the `include` folder into your project

       glfw-3.4.bin.WIN64/include → PROJECT_ROOT/external/glfw/include

-- Pick the corresponding library and extract them as well
+- Pick the corresponding libraries and extract them as well

       glfw-3.4.bin.WIN64/lib-vc2022/glfw3.dll → PROJECT_ROOT/external/glfw/bin/win64/glfw3.dll
       glfw-3.4.bin.WIN64/lib-vc2022/glfw3dll.lib → PROJECT_ROOT/external/glfw/bin/win64/glfw3lib.dll